-Day 6: Today you choose what you would like to do on your own.
-We get many requests to experience “North of the Arctic Circle” since it is only about 150 miles from Fairbanks.
-There are some attractions right here in Fairbanks or it may feel good to simply relax at the lodge for part of the day.
-We will help you make arrangements for your free day on your own.
+Day 6, Wednesday, July 22: Today you choose what you would like to do on your own.
+We have had many requests to experience “North of the Arctic Circle” since it is only about 150 miles from Fairbanks.
+There are some attractions right here in Fairbanks or it may feel good just to relax at the lodge for part of the day.
+We can help you make arrangements.
 (B)

-Day 7: This morning we tour Fairbanks.
-Next we board the Riverboat Discovery for a trip that will introduce us to a family who has made the rivers of Alaska a way of life for five generations.
-A bush floatplane will takeoff alongside the boat and we will be immersed into the ancient Athabascan Indian culture on a tour of the Chena Indian Village.
+Day 7, Thursday, July 23: Enjoy breakfast at the hotel before boarding the Riverboat Discovery for a trip that introduces us to a family who has made the rivers of Alaska a way of life for five generations.
+We will see a bush floatplane takeoff alongside the boat and be immersed into the ancient Athabascan Indian culture on a tour of the Chena Indian Village.
 No stop in Alaska is complete without talking about the Iditarod.
 We visit Susan Butcher’s home, Trail Breaker Kennels, for a hands-on dogsledding and Iditarod demonstration.
 Lunch is included.
 Leaving Fairbanks this afternoon, we are in store for an incredibly scenic drive as we head south on Highway 3.
-By late afternoon we arrive outside the Denali Park entrance for our 2 night stay.
+By late afternoon we arrive outside the Denali Park entrance for our two-night stay.
 Upon arrival, we can explore the area outside the park.
 (B, L)